NorbertCode/SFML-Game-Engine/README.md

 - A text manage
 - 2D Collision detection (showcased in the example state)
 - An FPS counter, which you can turn on or off using the config file.
-- Some basic math and input methods.
+- Some basic math and input methods, like:
+  - Randomizing a number
+  - Returning the centralized position
+  - Checking if the player click on an object